 Makusog dug one grave site for both.
 The ground of their grave rose higher and higher the following days and this is where Mt.
 Mayon stands.

 We took the new trail following the gulley where the lava flowed from previous eruptions.

 Because our original plan was Mt.
 Pulag, we booked plane tickets to Manila and because of the typhoon, we detoured to Bicol Region.
-Our flight was delayed and we were fetched by my cousin, Kuya Boyet, who took us to Ali Mall in Cubao around 12 midnight.
+Our flight was delayed and we were fetched by my cousin who took us to Ali Mall in Cubao almost midnight.

 We thought we would be sleeping in the bus terminal but luckily we got seats from a cramped non-aircon bus around 1:30am.
 It was a long and tiring 11-hour bus trip and we slept uncomfortably onboard.
 My legs were almost numb from sitting that long at the back part of the bus.
 Bicol Express transit was not available yet on those days and worse, there was a transport strike that time so most buses were not available.

 After arriving in the afternoon in Legaspi City, we had spicy and creamy bicol express for lunch near the bus terminal and also brought food there for our packed dinner.
 To reach our guide’s house in San Roque, Malilipot, we hired a tricycle.